-Writ in Water, a major architectural artwork by Mark Wallinger, in collaboration with Studio Octopi, provides a new immersive space for contemplation and reflection at Runnymede, Surrey.
-Writ in Water is open seven days a week from Saturday 16 June 2018 and is free to enter.
+Writ in Water, a major architectural artwork by Mark Wallinger, in collaboration with Studio Octopi, provides a new immersive space for contemplation and reflection at Runnymede.
+Writ in Water is open seven days a week and is free to enter.

 Over 800 years ago, Runnymede witnessed the feudal barons forcing King John to seal Magna Carta - a founding moment in shaping the basis of common law across the world.

 Writ in Water, commissioned by the National Trust in association with arts producers Situations, celebrates the enduring significance of Magna Carta.

 Set in the heart of this ancient landscape, Writ in Water reflects upon the founding principles of democracy, and through a meeting of water, sky and light, provides visitors with a space for reflection and contemplation.

 Mark Wallinger has drawn inspiration from Clause 39 of Magna Carta and the fundamental principles of justice it embodies.

 In November 2021, Writ in Water was shortlisted for the Public Statues and Sculpture Association (PSSA) Marsh Award for Excellence in Fountains and Water Features.

 In June 2019 it was announced that Writ in Water had received the RIBA National Award 2019, an award which recognises buildings which have made a significant contribution to architecture in the UK.

 This follows on from a Civic Trust Awards commendation in March 2019 and the Best ‘Public Building Interior Surface’ award at the Surface Design Awards during February 2019.